iamjoel/english-learn/acadsoc/content/002_choosing-a-gift.md

 Customer:Year!
 I'm looking for a gift for my girl friend.
 Salesman: Do you have sth in mind?
 Customer: I think a necklace(项链) would be perfect!
 Or I don't have anything in mind.
-Salesman: How about this one.
+Salesman: How about this one?
 It sales very well.
 Customer: Sounds good.
 Could you please wrap up this please?
 Saleman: Sure(Of course).
 (Saleman is gift wrapping the necklace.)